kouzios/discord-bot/README.md

 # How to use the code itself?

 0: Have node installed on your machine, along with npm.
-At least version 7, there should be issues running some of the codebase in node 6 or earlier.
+At least version 8.13, due to some dependancies.

 1: Install FFMPEG (dependant on system type)